 Our yaks have generations of gentle yaks in their lineage.
 Our breeding program continues this focus of gentle yaks and we have chosen to remain a small yak ranch so our yaks get the human contact and personal attention they each deserve.
 We imprint each yak calf at birth with a focus on developing trust early.
 Each yak has its own unique personality and responds to its personal name reflecting the close relationship that has been developed.

 We also have yak fiber available for sale.
 Click the link below to contact us about yak fiber availability.
-We hope to have both processed and unprocessed yak fiber available for sale by Spring 2021.
+We hope to have both processed and unprocessed yak fiber available for sale by Fall of 2025.

 General Facts About Yaks